Elazar Shach: Political career

+Views and opinions

-Shach was deeply opposed to Zionism, both secular and religious.
-He was fiercely dismissive of secular Israelis and their culture.
+Shach was opposed to Zionism, both secular and religious.
+He was dismissive of secular Israelis and their culture.
 For example, during a 1990 speech, he lambasted secular kibbutzniks as "breeders of rabbits and pigs" who did not "know what Yom Kippur is".
 In the same speech, he said that the Labor Party had cut themselves off from their Jewish past and wished to "seek a new Torah".
-Labor Party politician Yossi Beilin said Shach's speech had set back relations between religious and secular Israelis by decades.
+Labor Party politician Yossi Beilin said Shach's speech set back relations between religious and secular Israelis by decades.
+Other secular Israelis, including residents of the kibbutz Ein Harod, were said to have found the speech inspirational, so much so as to bring them closer to religious practice.

-In 1985, four years after the Labor Party supported a liberalized abortion law, Shach refused to meet with Shimon Peres, since he would not even speak with a "murderer of fetuses".
+In 1985, four years after the Labor Party supported a liberalized abortion law, Shach refused to meet with Shimon Peres and said he would not speak with a "murderer of fetuses".

 In Haaretz, Shahar Ilan described him as "an ideologue" and "a zealot who repeatedly led his followers into ideological battles".

-Shach never seemed concerned over the discord his harsh statements might cause, saying that, "There is no need to worry about machlokes [dispute], because if it is done for the sake of Heaven, in the end, it will endure...
+Shach never seemed concerned over the discord he provoked: "There is no need to worry about machlokes [dispute], because if it is done for the sake of Heaven, in the end, it will endure...
 One is obligated to be a baal-machlokes [disputant].
 It is no feat to be in agreement with everybody!"

 Shach was also critical of Western democracy, once referring to it as a "cancer", adding that, "Only the sacred Torah is the true democracy."

-The Holocaust

-Shach taught that the Holocaust was a divine punishment for the sins of the Jewish people, and for the abandoning of religious observance for the enlightenment.
-He caused outrage in the secular Israeli media when he stated that "the Holy One, blessed be He, kept score for hundreds of years until it added up to six million Jews".
-In his defence, Haredi MKs said his comments had been misconstrued, and were not meant to justify Nazi atrocities.
-Shach believed that the secularism of some Israelis would cause another Holocaust, and he once said that if the Education Ministry were to be placed in the hands of Meretz MK Shulamit Aloni, it would result in "over a million Israeli children being forced into apostasy, and that would be worse than what had happened to Jewish children during the Holocaust".
-Wishing to prevent deviation from the established order of prayers, he opposed the composition of new prayers to commemorate the victims of the Holocaust.